-Wood said the indictment against McGuinness is full of misleading statements and half-truths.
+Wood said the indictment against McGuiness is full of misleading statements and half-truths.

 “Kathy McGuiness is absolutely innocent of these charges,” he said.
 “The grand jury’s indictment, like all grand jury indictments, was based upon a one-sided presentation from witnesses and documents selected by the Attorney General.”

-His statement concluded that McGuinness will continue to serve as auditor and focus on the job that she was elected to do.
+His statement concluded that McGuiness will continue to serve as auditor and focus on the job that she was elected to do.